How it all began

 The Event was then taken over by a new Committee Member, Kate Semken and shortly after moved to Slide.

-She introduced the right format for the women guests and the numbers swelled to capacity levels still enjoyed today at the same venue 10 years later.
+She introduced the right format for the women guests and the numbers swelled to capacity levels still enjoyed today at various venues across Oxford Street and the Inner West.